ayoayco/blog/_posts/2021-10-11-weekly-review-10.md

 As an example, "family" is one of the things I list under my "values".
 If I don't explicitly tell myself that my family is a motivation for my job, I may easily take them for granted and forget that a huge reason (but not the only reason) for me to work my job is because I want to care for them.

 Another example, "excellence" is also one thing that I value.
-This means that being able to provide for my family is not enough, I also care that the things I work on have a certain level of excellence.
+This means that being able to provide for my family is not enough.
+I also care that the things I work on have a certain level of excellence.

 Though I have to say that excellence is not to be confused with perfection, as in my experience perfection in this world is a futile pursuit… but maybe that's for another blog.